-Introduction
+i.Introduction

-- i.
+- ii.
 Aims and Objectives of the study

-- ii.
+- iii.
 Review of Literature

-- iii.
+- iv.
 Methodology

-- iv.
+- v.
 Results

-- v.
+- vi.
 Discussion

-- vi.
+- vii.
 Conclusion

-- vii.
+- viii.
 Summary

-- viii.
+- ix.
 References

-- ix.
+x.
 Annexures

-The written text of dissertation shall be not less than 50 pages and shall not exceed 150 pages excluding references, tables, questionnaires, and other annexures.
-It should be neatly typed (font size 13-Times New Roman or font size 13-Cambria) in 1.5 line spacing on one side of the paper (A4 size, 8.27" x 11.69") and bound properly.
-Spiral binding should be avoided.
+The written text of dissertation shall be not less than 50 pages and shall notexceed 150 pages excluding references, tables, questionnaires, and other annexures.
+Itshould be neatly typed (font size 13-Times New Roman or font size 13-Cambria) in 1.5line spacing on one side of the paper (A4 size, 8.27" x 11.69") and bound properly.
+Spiralbinding should be avoided.
 (Refer Section V and VII).
 The guide, co-guide if any, Head of the Department and the Head of the Institution shall certify the dissertation.

 For uniformity, it was suggested that the colour of the hard bind of the dissertation for all branches of MDS course in the purview of KUHS shall be dark brown with letters of gold colour.
 The title, author, and year of study should also be imprinted or embossed on the spine of the book.
 Three hard copies and one properly labeled soft copy in a CD (refer Section VII) of the dissertation thus prepared shall be submitted to KUHS on the 29th month of commencement of the course / 31st Oct. of the 3rd academic year, whichever falls first.
-Dissertation should preferably be sent to a minimum of three reviewers / examiners /assessors, of which two shall be from out side the state and one from the affiliated colleges o KUHS.
-If modifications are to be made as specified, three hard copies and one soft copy of the dissertation after corrections made by the candidate should be submitted with in a minimum of 30 days to the University.
+Dissertation should preferably be sent to a minimum of threereviewers / examiners /assessors, of which two shall be from outside the state and one from the affiliated colleges of KUHS.
 Consent for acceptance for evaluation of dissertation should be obtained from the reviewer/examiner/assessor before the dissertation are despatched.
 Proforma for evaluation of dissertation should be sent along with the copies of the dissertation to the reviewers appointed by the university.
-The proforma should contain all the assessment criteria with the clause -Accepted/Accepted with modifications/Rejected and reasons for rejection by the examiner.
+The proforma should contain all the assessment criteria with the clause - Accepted/ Accepted with modifications/Rejected and reasons for rejection by the examiner.
 This proforma should be sent back to the University within two weeks / within the date specified after receipt of dissertation.
-The dissertation may be declared accepted if more than 50% of the reviewers (2 in the case of 3 reviewers) have accepted it.If modifications are to be made as specified, 3 hard copies and one soft copy of the dissertation after corrections made by the candidate should be submitted within 30 days to the University which may be sent back to the same examiner/s by the University for Acceptance after a fee has been levied from the candidate.
+The dissertation may be declared accepted if more than 50% of the reviewers (2 in the case of 3 reviewers) have accepted it.
+If modifications are to be made as specified, 3 hard copies and one soft copy of the dissertation after corrections made by the candidate should be submitted within 30 days to the University which may be sent back to the same reviewer/s by the University for Acceptance after a fee has been levied from the candidate.
 If the dissertation has been rejected by more than 50% of the reviewers (2 in the case of 3 reviewers), the dissertation may be reviewed by an Expert Reviewing Committee comprising of not less than two subject experts, Dean (Research) of KUHS and Guide of the candidate provided the Guide requests for a review, after a fee has been levied from the candidate.
 If rejected by the Reviewing Committee, the candidate should take up a new topic and undergo all the procedures of submitting the synopsis, fees, IEC clearance, etc., as prescribed by the University.
 The candidate who takes up the new topic can appear only for the subsequent examination.

-Approval of dissertation work is an essential precondition for a candidate to appear in the final University examination.
-Hall tickets for the Part II examination should be issued to the candidate only if the dissertation has been accepted.
+Approval of dissertation work is an essential precondition for a candidate to appear in the Part II University examination.
+Hall tickets for the Part II examination shouldbe issued to the candidate only if the dissertation has been accepted.
 A candidate whose dissertation has been accepted by the examiners and approved by the University, but who is declared to have failed at the final examination will be permitted to reappear at the subsequent MDS examination without having to prepare a dissertation.